maidsafe-archive/SystemDocs/en/attacks/README.md

 The SAFE Network has been designed to resist, or completely remove, the potential damage that can be caused by the most common attack methods.

-Security improvements to the SAFE Network are constantly being developed and enhanced.
+Security improvements to the SAFE Network are constantly being developed and enhanced..